Matthew P Canepa

 - North American Fellow, Deutsches Archäologisches Institut, 2007

 - ARTH 8190 - Issues in Ancient Art and Archaeology.
-Graduate Seminar (topics vary, for Fall 2012, "Fire Temples and Sacred Spaces in Persia and the Ancient Iranian World").
+Graduate Seminar (topics vary, most recently: "Understanding Images and Environments of Power.")

 - ARTH 5192 - Art of Persia and the Ancient Iranian World: art and archaeology of the Achaemenid, Arsacid, and Sasanian empires.